 Request access, Request correction, Request erasure, Object to processing, Request restriction of processing, Request the transfer, Withdraw consent at any time.

-Lancaster Vets - Debbie Glass is the controller and responsible for your personal data.
+Lancaster Vets - Samantha Kenny is the controller and responsible for your personal data.

 Our full details are:

 Registered Office: Spitfire House, Aviator Ct, York YO30 4UZ

 Registered in England & Wales No 10084952 VAT Registration No: 228 9288